 Inscription from the Time of the Judges uncovered at biblical Ziklag

-Earlier this week, archaeologists officially announced the discovery of a 3,100-year-old inscription from the site of Khirbet al-Ra‘i, thought by some to be biblical Ziklag (e.g., 1 Samuel 30).
+In July 2021, archaeologists officially announced the discovery of a 3,100-year-old inscription from the site of Khirbet al-Ra‘i, thought by some to be biblical Ziklag (e.g., 1 Samuel 30).
 Khirbet al-Ra‘i is a small hill settlement about 2.5 miles west of Tel Lachish, the important Canaanite city-state and, later, Judahite center famously destroyed by Sennacherib (701 B.C.E.).
 The Khirbet al-Ra‘i excavation—a joint project of the Hebrew University of Jerusalem, the Israel Antiquities Authority, and Macquarie University—has been carried out every summer since 2015.

-Although it might not refer to the biblical judge, the inscribed name Jerubbaal, which literally means “May Ba‘al be great,” tells us a lot about how the Bible may preserve authentic names from this early period in Israel’s history.
+Although it might not refer to the biblical judge Gideon, the inscribed name Jerubbaal, which literally means “May Ba‘al be great,” tells us a lot about how the Bible may preserve authentic names from this early period in Israel’s history.
 While later biblical writers used the word ba‘al to refer specifically to the Canaanite warrior god Ba‘al, the early Israelites likely understood the word simply to mean “lord,” with the name Jerubbaal (“May the lord be great”) referring to their god Yahweh.
 Thus, although the presence of the name Jerubbaal would be strange for an Israelite of a later period, it fits right in during the period of the judges.

 Written in ink on the sherds of a small jug, in an alphabetic Canaanite script, the preserved name was likely part of a larger inscription that has since been lost.
 The name likely identified the owner of the vessel, which probably held a precious liquid, such as perfume.